Adopt a Staffie

 Owning a Staffie

 We can help you find a Staffie that fits in with your lifestyle.
-You will need to adapt to adopt as a dog in your life will change the emphasis.
-You become a carer where life’s decisions centre around your dogs needs as a part of the family.
+If you haven’t owned a dog before you will need to adapt to adopt as a dog in your life will change the emphasis.
+You become a carer where life’s decisions will need to take into account your dog’s needs as a part of your family.
 A dog will open up regular wonderful walks; you’ll meet new friends and there is nothing like the loyalty you’ll receive from your very own canine companion.
 Staffies offer that all in bucket loads and will be a wonderful addition to the life energy of your family.
 The decision needs to be thoroughly discussed with the whole family and don’t be surprised if prejudice begins to surface when you talk to relatives.
 Don’t be surprised upon owning a Staffie if that same prejudice disappears on meeting!

 Preparing for Adoption